objcio/articles/2014-09-10-swift-functions.md

 Notice that, unlike other methods, the first parameter name of an init method is required externally when the class is instantiated.

-It is best practice in most cases to add a different external parameter name—`fromName` in this case—to make the initialization more readable:
+It is best practice in most cases to add a different external parameter name — `fromName` in this case — to make the initialization more readable:

 ```swift
 class Person {